1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 The body has the typical Fenix reeding (and not the traditional knurling found with other brands), while the head has no texture/knurling except for some small flat parts.
 These flat parts help to keep the light from rolling off a table.
 And if these flat parts don’t help, the removable pocket clip will surely do.
 This makes the light relatively grippy without having any sharp edges or machining.

 You can clip the TK22 TAC to your pockets with the attached clip, but you can also use the included holster if that’s more of your thing.
-Unfortunately, there is no lanyard included, but the pocket clip has a small hole that you can use to attach a lanyard to if you prefer that way of carrying.
+Unfortunately, no lanyard is included, but the pocket clip has a small hole that you can use to attach a lanyard if you prefer that way of carrying it.

 Fenix has been in business in business long enough to know that quality matters.
 And the TK22 TAC is built very well, just like all other tactical Fenix lights we reviewed.

-Threads on the tail side came lightly lubricated, and work very smoothly.
-And that’s the only thing (besides the pocket clip) that is removable because everything is glued.
+Threads on the tail side came lightly lubricated and worked very smoothly.
+And that’s the only removable thing (besides the pocket clip) because everything is glued.
 That has its pros and cons, but from a large business’ perspective totally understandable.
-These are not built for flashlight nerds like us, flashoholics, to open up and play with, but rather for professionals that need to work with them on a daily basis and count on them.
+These are not built for flashlight nerds like us, flashoholics, to open up and play with, but rather for professionals who need to work with them daily and count on them.

-I admit that I’m not a big fan of their anodization, because although made of high quality, doesn’t look as good as other brands (Jetbeam for example).
+I admit that I’m not a big fan of their anodization because although made of high quality, it doesn’t look as good as other brands (Jetbeam, for example).

-If you’re on the look for a high quality flashlight that you can count on, I would stop reading Amazon reviews, and eBay listings.
+If you’re on the lookout for a high-quality flashlight that you can count on, I would stop reading Amazon reviews and eBay listings.
 Unless you know the brands/flashlights for sale, most of them that are called tactical, aren’t really tactical.
-And although Fenix flashlights aren’t particularly cheap, you can definitely count on them.
+And although Fenix flashlights aren’t cheap, you can count on them.

 And if they somehow break, you are probably covered by their Warranty policy.